Choose from the following to find a site:

 National forest bike trails

-North Carolina’s national forests offer more than 245 miles of bike trails.
-Forest roads are also open for mountain biking, unless otherwise signed.
+We have more than 300 miles of bike trails.
+Forest roads are also open for biking, unless otherwise signed.

-At Hanging Dog Recreation Area on the Tusquitee Ranger District, 7.2 miles of intersecting loops are offered.
-The trails start near the boat launch, with great Hiwassee Lake views.
+Near Hiwassee Lake: At Hanging Dog Recreation Area on Tusquitee Ranger District are 7.2 miles of intersecting loops starting near the boat launch.

-Tracing the edges of Lake Chatuge, Jackrabbit Mountain Bike Trails features 14 miles of challenging trail located only a 1/2 mile from Jackrabbit Mountain Campground and day-use area.
+Near Hayesville: On the edge of Lake Chatuge, Jackrabbit Mountain Bike Trails feature 14 miles of challenging trail only a half mile from Jackrabbit Mountain Campground and day-use area.

 Near Hot Springs: There are three trails: 3.6-mile Mill Ridge Trail’s (area is unavailable) four miles of old roadbed.

 Near Bryson City: Tsali Recreation Area’s challenging single-track trails overlook Fontana Lake and the Great Smoky Mountains.
 Each day, half of the 42 designated trail miles are open to bikes, and the other half are open to horses.
 Users pay a daily fee at trailhead.
 An annual pass is available at Cheoah District and two vendors.
 Visit the passes and permits page for more information.

 Near Brevard and Asheville: Trails systems offer many opportunities.